 3. Rational Drivers of Reputation Management

-The RepTrak® model for measuring corporate reputation defines the rational drivers that affect emotional perceptions of a company.
+The RepTrak® model for measuring corporate reputation defines the rational drivers that affect the emotional perceptions of a company.

 When rational drivers create a positive perception about a company this encourages a desire to become involved with it through purchasing, recommendations or employment.